5 Effective Techniques For A Good Takedown Defense in MMA

-In this page we will cover several techniques that professional fighters use, in order to have the best MMA takedown defense.
+In this page, we will explain the different techniques that professional MMA fighters use, in order to have a great takedown defense.

 Table of Contents

 Sprawling is one of the most effective ways to stuff a takedown, as it is a direct movement to stop your opponent from whatever position you are currently in.

 When your opponent 'shoots' for a takedown, your hips will go down against your opponent, while your feet are pushed back, and your hand pushes your opponent's head down.

 Your feet create a base in order to be able to push your hips against your opponent heavily.

 Pushing your hips against your opponent puts your bodyweight against them, provides leverage, and pushing the head down prevents your opponent from being able to finish the 'shot'.